Param-Srivastava/EcoMercatura/README.md

 - **Inventory Management**: Tools for managing inventory, including alerts for low stock levels.
 - **Usage Analytics**: Historical data analysis to track usage patterns and predict future needs.
 - **Forecasting Tools**: Algorithms to forecast future requirements based on historical data and trends.

+### Collaborative Contracts 🤝

+- **Joint Product Development**: Tools for enabling two companies to collaboratively develop products, including shared workspaces and communication channels.
+- **Contract Management**: Features for creating, tracking, and managing contracts, specifying the terms, duration, and scope of collaboration.
+- **Task and Milestone Tracking**: Tools to assign tasks, set milestones, and monitor progress, ensuring both parties stay aligned with the project timeline.
+- **Resource Allocation**: Systems to allocate and track resources from both companies, ensuring optimal utilization and avoiding conflicts.
+- **Performance Analytics**: Dashboards and reports to analyze the performance of the collaboration, measuring productivity, and identifying areas for improvement.
+- **Secure Data Sharing**: Encrypted channels and permission settings to ensure that sensitive information is securely shared and accessed only by authorized personnel.
+- **Compliance Monitoring**: Tools to ensure that all collaborative activities comply with industry regulations and contractual agreements.
+- **Conflict Resolution**: Mechanisms for managing and resolving disputes or issues that arise during the collaboration, maintaining a healthy partnership.

 ## Tech Stack 🛠️